 We are nearing the end of 2019 with the milestone year 2020 arriving in just couple of days.
 The ushering in of a new year brings an abundance of predictions of what to expect and solutions to consider.
 These predictions will most likely include the continued growth of Fintech, the ongoing omni-channel shift, the further geopolitical rift, the rise of populist governments and humanity embracing AI, robotics and machine learning, to name just a few.
 However, if you’re focused on ensuring your company’s plan aligns with next year’s trends, you are already too late to protect against unforeseen disruption.

 It may come as a shock to some, but anticipating the impact of the current trends listed above should have occurred more than a decade ago.
 Although most organizations have pivoted to nimble or agile processes, the fact remains that making significant organizational change takes years.
 For a relevant example, you need look no further than the current issue of trade barriers forcing companies to rethink their entire supply chain strategy.
 The rapid increase in tariffs between countries as a means to drive further domestic job growth has resulted in companies struggling to relocate factories in favorable markets and to find new partners.
+I’ve a friend that is also relocating to Sarasota and needs to buy a business there so that they can continue to have their own business, after selling their own.
+They have been looking at https://trufortebusinessgroup.com/sarasota-businesses-for-sale/ which has some great options (they are a Florida business broker), so it just shows that using a broker is an excellent way to buy a new business in Sarasota.
 It was not so long ago the world was heading in the opposite direction with regional and global trade agreements helping fuel post-recession growth.
 We are now entering an era where sectorial trade wars have become the norm, challenging many companies to remain profitable.

 Trade barriers should not, however, have come as a surprise.
 If we were paying attention to customer sentiment for the past five years we would have noted protectionist attitudes were on the rise.
 Paying careful attention allowed some companies to arrange their supply chain to minimize trade disruptions.
 Many, however, are now scrambling.